 The work of PSU is closely supported by the Movement Operations Department and by the Admin, Finance and Human Resources Department.

-Resource Management Unit
+Resources Management Unit

 The Department is responsible for the administrative, financial and HR management of IOM Budapest.
 Key tasks of the Department include ensuring compliance with IOM’s administrative and financial procedures, monitoring project expenditures, preparing for project audits and supporting HR processes.